GWR locomotive numbering and classification: Standard Gauge 1912 onwards

 At the same time, a change was made so that new classes usually commenced from the number xx00.
 There was a certain amount of renumbering so that the prototype locomotives for existing classes took the appropriate xx00 number before the series used by production locomotives.
 Thus, from this time on, numbers below 2000 were mainly occupied by old, absorbed or otherwise non-standard locomotives.

-The steam rail motors, diesel railcars and the diesel shunters were each numbered into their own sequences, all beginning at 1.
-(The 1911 petrol-electric railcar was numbered 100.)
+For the separate numbering of steam rail motors, petrol and diesel railcars, diesel shunters and gas turbine locomotives, see section Other number series below.

 1923 Renumbering

 In 1923, the GWR absorbed a number of small railway companies as part of the Grouping.
 The locomotives that it inherited were renumbered into gaps in the number series below 2199 left vacant by the withdrawal of older locomotives.
 Many of these engines were withdrawn after a short period of time, but those that survived in 1946 were subject to another renumbering to rationalise the system further (see below).

 The bulk of the locomotives absorbed were renumbered into gaps in broad number ranges according to their wheel arrangement.
 Locomotives from the following railways were included in this scheme: Alexandra Docks Railway, Barry Railway, Cambrian Railways, Cardiff Railway, Midland and South Western Junction Railway, Port Talbot Railway, Rhondda and Swansea Bay Railway, Rhymney Railway, South Wales Mineral Railway, Taff Vale Railway, Vale of Rheidol Railway, and Welshpool and Llanfair Light Railway.

 Locomotives from the Brecon and Merthyr Railway, Burry Port and Gwendraeth Valley Railway and Neath and Brecon Railway were also renumbered according to their wheel arrangement, but used a different set of number ranges.

 The number ranges used for all these locomotives are set out below, but note that those engines that had previously been sold out of stock by the GWR regained their original GWR numbers, and were not allocated new numbers in these ranges:

 The locomotives inherited by the GWR from other concerns were renumbered as follows: